-- For 3rd and 4th degree tears we add: Colace 100mg 1 po BID prn constipation - If patient wants OCP's write prescription to start 6 weeks postpartum b/c increased risk of blood clots.
-Patients with high BP do not get OCP's. - If patient is breastfeeding, use micronor or Depo provera (at discharge) Micronor is Progesterone only; can be started at discharge. - Please be on time for writing notes in the morning as the intern needs to write a note on every patient after you and needs the chart. - Before entering the patient room, review type of delivery and hospital day.
-Go into the room and introduce yourself as student doctor.
+- For 3rd and 4th degree tears we add: - Colace 100mg 1 po BID scheduled constipation - If patient wants OCP's write prescription to start 6 weeks postpartum b/c increased risk of blood clots with estrogen component. - If patient is breastfeeding, use micronor OCP's (6 weeks postpartum) or Depo provera (at discharge)- progesterone only. - Please be on time for writing notes! - Before entering the patient room, review type of delivery and hospital day.
+Go into the room and introduce yourself as a medical student.
 Ask if they had any problems overnight.
 Listen to their heart and lungs and abdomen.
 Check the fundus- it will be near or below the umbilicus (should be firm).
 Make sure breasts are not engorged.
-Check pad for bleeding (wear gloves)- should be slow ooze.
-Write your note.
-On PPD#1/POD#1 include baby information (male/female; apgars; weight).